The Lower Klamath NWR safaris in 2017 and 2018 were amazing.

 in 2017 doing the usual river otter stuff (like eating fish, playing, etc) as well as

 two encounters with rare mink - an animal I'm not sure I've ever seen before in

 the west.
 A blast of cold arctic air and a snowstorm days before gave us

-the perfect habitat to encounters these critters throughout the refuge.
+the perfect habitat to encounter these critters throughout the refuge.
 Snow or

 not, this is a great wildlife safari.